 Learn more about the Walter S. and Lucienne Driskill Graduate Program in Life Sciences (DGP).
-This innovative program provides a structure for comprehensive, interdisciplinary training in modern biomedical sciences, while allowing students maximum flexibility in choosing courses of study, research interests, and thesis advisors.
+This innovative program provides a structure for comprehensive, interdisciplinary training in modern biomedical sciences, while allowing students maximum flexibility in choosing courses of study, research interests and thesis advisers.

 The DGP has approximately 175 pre-doctoral students representing widely distributed areas of the United States and other countries.
 DGP students share courses and labs with members of other life science programs at Northwestern.
 Several students enrolled in the combined MD/PhD degree program receive their graduate training in the DGP.
 The Chicago campus is also home to more than 200 postdoctoral fellows.

 Learn more about the program via the links below.

 Find information on our process; get key deadlines

 - Courses and Curriculum

 Discover more about the coursework done within our program

 Find information on student stipend and other provisions

 Know what to expect from our candidate interview weekend

 - Frequently Asked Questions